Mel Furniss Mel Furniss

 Even if you “know better”...

 Here’s the thing: He already knows what’s in your heart.
-So He’s just glad you’re bringing it to Him—holding your hurt up to the Light—instead of ignoring it or pushing it down.
+So He rejoices that you’re bringing it to Him—holding your hurt up to the Light—instead of ignoring it or pushing it down.
 He wants more for you than a compartmentalized faith.
 And He’s eager to sit in the tension with you and move you towards healing one small step at a time.

 And if you’re out of practice and don’t know where to start, do what the song says: speak His name.
 Let “Jesus” be your prayer.